ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 In this case, we can see that Telegram was found accessible when tested on Vodafone Italia (AS30722) on 30th March 2021 at 14:59 local time.
 This conclusion is reached because [OONI’s Telegram test](https://ooni.org/nettest/telegram/) was able to successfully connect to Telegram’s endpoints and web interface (`web.telegram.org`).

-If Telegram was found (potentially) blocked, this measurement page would show an orange exclamation mark and information about why it’s potentially blocked (based on the heuristics of [OONI’s Telegram test](https://ooni.org/nettest/telegram/)).
+If Telegram was found (potentially) blocked, this measurement page would show relevant information (based on the heuristics of [OONI’s Telegram test](https://ooni.org/nettest/telegram/)).

 You can also access Facebook Messenger test results through the instant messaging results in your OONI Probe app.